Christophe Pierre

 Advocating for immigrants, he joined demonstrations and meetings with Texas-Mexico border bishops in October 2016 in Nogales, Arizona,[21] and in February 2016 in San Juan, Puerto Rico.[22]
 Pierre celebrated Mass at the National Scout Jamboree in July 2017 and discussed his five years in Scouting in a sermon that tied Scouting's ideals to Christian service.[23]
 The National Catholic Reporter described him as "a staunch defender of Francis in the U.S.".[24]

-On 9 July 2023, Pope Francis announced he plans to make him a cardinal at a consistory scheduled for 30 September.[25][26]
+On 9 July 2023, Pope Francis announced his intention to make Pierre a cardinal at a consistory scheduled for 30 September.[25][26]
 At that consistory he was made Cardinal-Deacon of San Benedetto fuori Porta San Paolo.[27]
 Taking possession of his titular church in April 2024, he said that as nuncio he never felt rootless but had learned "to find roots everywhere".[28]
 He also said that rather than proclaiming absolutes the Church needs to understand that "to be pro-life is also to help the people concretely, not just to defend an idea, not to embrace a political party which is pro-life, but also to be on the ground, an actor to defend the values, because we are not just in favor of a few values.
 We are disciples of Jesus and the disciples are a witness and are committed to helping."[29]
 On 4 October 2023, he was named a member of the Administration of the Patrimony of the Apostolic See.[30]

 In 2024, he was awarded an honorary degree from the University of Notre Dame.[31]